bcgov/wqbench/vignettes/Developer-instructions.md

         value needed to convert the units into mg/L or ppm.
       - In the **conc_conversion_unit** column fill in either `mg/L` or `ppm`.
+  - Once completed, this file should be saved in the `"completed"` subfolder in the review folder.

 If any incorrect conversions are found, then those rows can be updated.